haanwinckel/ModelObjectTools.jl/README.md

 Then, when you use that Equilibrium object as an input to another function (say, one that simulates moments to be compared with data moments), you can be sure that it does correspond to an equilibrium of the model.

-One way to make structures in Julia fully immutable is to use SVector or SMatrix from the StaticArrays package.jl package to represent vectors and matrices.
-Where StaticArrays are not suitable, you can use ReadOnlyArrays.
+One way to make structures in Julia fully immutable is to use SVector or SMatrix from the [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl) package to represent vectors and matrices.
+Where StaticArrays are not suitable, you can use [ReadOnlyArrays](https://github.com/JuliaArrays/ReadOnlyArrays.jl).

 **Note**: ModelObjectTools.jl is *not* designed for performance.
 It is primarily aimed at applications where objective function in the optimization procedure is somewhat costly, such that the encoding/decoding of variables is a small part of the computation.